CharityWatch is America's most independent and assertive

 The extremely violent Syrian conflicts that began in March

-2011 have claimed the lives of more than 70,000 people so far.
-Approximately 4 million
+2011 have claimed the lives of more than 140,000 people.
+The Syrian Medical Association estimates

-Syrians are in need of emergency assistance.
-As of early 2013, the violence has displaced
+As many as 10.8 million Syrian people are in need of emergency assistance.
+As of early 2014, the

-more than 2 million people within Syria.
-More than 1 million Syrians have registered as
+violence has displaced more than 6.5 million people within Syria.
+More than 2.5 million Syrians are

-refugees seeking assistance in neighboring countries - including Jordan, Lebanon, and Turkey
+registered as refugees seeking assistance in neighboring countries - including Jordan, Lebanon, and

-- as of March 2013 according to the UN, and the total number of people fleeing Syria is much
+Turkey - and the total number of people fleeing Syria is much higher than that.
+Distribution of aid

 CharityWatch announces its top-rated list of charities involved in efforts to provide emergency humanitarian relief